 Proactively engaging across the expansive and complex stakeholder platforms of Public, Corporate and Community in delivering solutions for robust policies, strengthening institutions, enhancing market linkages, optimising stakeholder capacity and fostering innovative partnerships.

-Supported by the Bill and Melinda Gates Foundation, Athena Infonomics has developed an online website tool called ‘FSM Toolbox’ targeted to benefit the sanitation sector.
-The FSM toolbox offers a suite of tools, guidelines, case studies, videos, and other resources to assist practitioners and policy makers to assess their performance on managing faecal sludge and formulate strategies for infrastructure improvements, institutional reforms and financial mobilization for sustainable and effective FSM.
+Supported by the Bill and Melinda Gates Foundation, Athena Infonomics has developed an online website tool called ‘Toolbox by FSMA’ targeted to benefit the sanitation sector.
+The Toolbox by FSMA offers a suite of tools, guidelines, case studies, videos, and other resources to assist practitioners and policy makers to assess their performance on managing faecal sludge and formulate strategies for infrastructure improvements, institutional reforms and financial mobilization for sustainable and effective FSM.

 The data controller responsible for the information you provide for the purposes of the applicable European Union general data protection law is: